-In this article, we round up all the rumours, hints and clues about the new MacBook Air release for 2017, including the new MacBook Air's UK release date, tech specs, new features, design, along with speculation that Apple may be phasing out the 'Air' lineup completely.
+Will this 2017 update be the final iteration of the MacBook Air, or will Apple breathe new life into its entry-level laptop at some point?
+In this article, we round up all the rumours, hints and clues about the hoped for new MacBook Air release, including tech specs, new features, design, as well as speculation that Apple may be phasing out the 'Air' lineup completely.

 For buying advice related to the current Apple laptop range, read our Best MacBook buying guide and Best cheap MacBook deals articles.
 You can also see our one-stop guide to the best place to buy any Mac.

-The MacBook Pro, updated as recently as autumn 2016, will be refreshed again but less radically, getting a processor bump to the Kaby Lake chipset.
-Read more: New MacBook Pro release
+The MacBook Pro also saw a minor update, getting a processor bump to the Kaby Lake chipset.
+Read more: New MacBook Pro release.

-A new model of the 12-inch MacBook will be announced, again getting faster Intel processors.
+A new model of the 12-inch MacBook was also announced, again getting faster Intel processors.
 Read more: New MacBook release

 There are a number of reasons why it looks likely that Apple will not continue to sell the MacBook Air.